quipper/monorepo-deploy-actions/git-push-services-patch/README.md

 # git-push-services-patch

-This is an action to push a patch to all services in a namespace.
+This is an action to push a patch to services in a namespace.

 ## Inputs